binwiederhier/ntfy/docs/config.md

 identifier for a visitor, as opposed to the remote IP address.
 If the `behind-proxy` flag is not set, all visitors will be counted as one, because from the perspective of the ntfy server, they all share the proxy's IP address.

-**TLS/SSL:** ntfy supports HTTPS/TLS by setting the `listen-https` config option.
+**TLS/SSL:** ntfy supports HTTPS/TLS by setting the `listen-https` [config option](#config-options).
 However, if you are behind a proxy, it is recommended that TLS/SSL termination is done by the proxy itself.

 ## Firebase (FCM)
 !!! info
-    Using Firebase is **optional** and only works if you modify and build your own Android .apk.
+    Using Firebase is **optional** and only works if you modify and [build your own Android .apk](develop.md#android-app).
     For a self-hosted instance, it's easier to just not bother with FCM.

 [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging) is the Google approved way to send push messages to Android devices.
 FCM is the only method that an Android app can receive messages without having to run a [foreground service](https://developer.android.com/guide/components/foreground-services).

-For the main host [ntfy.sh](https://ntfy.sh), the [ntfy Android App](subscribe/phone.md) uses Firebase to send messages to the device.
+For the main host [ntfy.sh](https://ntfy.sh), the [ntfy Android app](subscribe/phone.md) uses Firebase to send messages to the device.
 For other hosts, instant delivery is used and FCM is not involved.

 To configure FCM for your self-hosted instance of the ntfy server, follow these steps:

 1. Sign up for a [Firebase account](https://console.firebase.google.com/)
-2. Create an app and download the key file (e.g. `myapp-firebase-adminsdk-ahnce-....json`)
+2. Create a Firebase app and download the key file (e.g. `myapp-firebase-adminsdk-...json`)
 3. Place the key file in `/etc/ntfy`, set the `firebase-key-file` in `config.yml` accordingly and restart the ntfy server
-4. Build your own Android .apk following [these instructions]()
+4. Build your own Android .apk following [these instructions](develop.md#android-app)

 Example:
 ```